morgante/contract/README.md

 While I haven't upheld many of the [clauses](./archive), the basic moral philosophy underlying the contract hasn't changed.

+## Principles

+1. Work is intrinsically valuable.
+It is hard to live a meaningful life without producing things of value, and I derive signifciant personal satisfaction from building things.
+Working hard is a virtue, and most of my life is spent working.
+2. Giving more than I take is important, in relationships and in society.
+I want to be a net positive force in the world.
+3. The world is filled with problems, but problems can be solved given time, rational thought, and effort.
+I seek out high leverage problems.
+4. Relationships are measured in decades, not hours.
+I don't spend a lot of time with people, but I am deeply loyal to the people I care about.
+5. Winning is fun.
+I enjoy winning, and I enjoy helping others win.
+Healthy competition is a good thing for society and for individuals.

 ## Moral Philosophy

 Life has imbued me with substantial compensation for engaging in this contract.